antooro/Test-Exam-Generator/README.md

 # Test-Exam-Generator
-Generate test exams providing a text file with the suitable format.
+Generate interactive *(Beta version in console)* test exams providing a text file with the suitable format.
 Created with Python37

 ## How to use?